Juan Dixon

-Juan Dixon (born October 9, 1978) is an American former professional basketball player and the previous head coach for Coppin State University in Baltimore.
-Dixon led the University of Maryland Terrapins to their first NCAA championship in 2002 and earned Most Outstanding Player honors at the 2002 Final Four.
+Juan Max Dixon (born October 9, 1978) is an American former professional basketball player and the previous head coach for Coppin State University in Baltimore.
+Dixon led the Maryland Terrapins to their first NCAA championship in 2002 and earned Most Outstanding Player honors at the 2002 Final Four.

 Early life

 Dixon was born in Baltimore, Maryland, where he attended Lake Clifton High School as a freshman.
 He then attended and played basketball at Calvert Hall, a high school in Towson, Maryland.
 While at Calvert Hall, he scored 1,590 career points under the tutelage of head coach Mark Amatucci.

-Both his mother, Juanita, and father, Phil, were heroin addicts, and died of AIDS-related illnesses before Dixon was 17 years old.
+Both his mother, Juanita, and father, Phil, were addicted to heroin, and died of AIDS-related illnesses before Dixon was 17 years old.
 He was then raised by his grandparents Roberta and Warnick Graves in Baltimore.

 Dixon's aunt, Sheila Dixon, was the mayor of Baltimore.
 Dixon's half brother is Jermaine Dixon, who played shooting guard for the University of Pittsburgh Panthers basketball team.
 His second cousin Brandon Driver played cornerback for the San Jose State Spartans football team.
 In 2016, Juan Dixon discovered that Phil Dixon was not his biological father, and that his biological father Bruce Flanigan was still alive.
 Flanigan had an affair with Juanita Dixon while she was separated from Phil, and a blood test confirmed his paternity.
 Dixon and Flanigan reconnected and became good friends.

 Personal life

 Dating since 1996, Dixon married his high-school sweetheart, Robyn Bragg, in July 2005.
-She works in the public relations field and is a cast member in the Bravo reality television show The Real Housewives of Potomac.
+She works in the public relations field and was a cast member in the Bravo reality television show The Real Housewives of Potomac from 2016 to 2024.
 They have two sons, Corey (b.
 2008) and Carter (b.
 2010).
 The two divorced in March 2012 but still lived together in Maryland after their divorce.
-In January 2023, the couple remarried.
+In August 2022, the couple remarried.